MetaMask/specifications/snaps/publishing.md

 **MUST** be a non-empty string less than or equal to 280 characters. <!-- As of 2021, a Twitter post. -->
 A short description of the Snap.
-The Snap host application may display this name unmodified in its user interface.
+The Snap host application may display this description unmodified in its user interface.
 **MAY** differ from the [corresponding `package.json` field](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#description-1)

 ### `repository`